Kevin Tapoko: In Israel

 On 20 August 2018, ahead of the 2018–19 Israeli Premier League, Tapoko signed with Hapoel Hadera of the Israeli Premier League.
 On 18 August 2018, he made his debut in a 2–1 win over Ashdod in the Toto Cup at Yud-Alef Stadium.
 On 25 August, Tapoko made his debut in a 1–2 win over Hapoel Tel Aviv in the Israeli Premier League at Netanya Stadium.
 On 28 October, Tapoko scored his first goal in a 2–3 win over Ashdod in the Israeli Premier League at Netanya Stadium.

 On 4 January 2019, Tapoko signed with Hapoel Be'er Sheva for three and a half years.
 As part of the deal it was agreed that the player would move to Hapoel Be'er Sheva on 13 January, after Hapoel Hadera's match against Bnei Sakhnin on 12 January at Netanya Stadium.

 In May 2020 Tapoko as signed a deal to be loaned out to Grenoble playing in the Ligue 2 for the 2020–21 season.

 On 5 September 2021, he returned to Hapoel Haifa on a permanent basis.

 Return to France

 On 21 June 2022, Tapoko signed with Laval.

 International career

 Tapoko was a France youth international, having previously competed at France national under-16 team.
 In 2010, he was part of the France national under-16 team that played at the 2010 Montaigu Tournament, finishing in third place.

 Personal life

-Born in France, Tapoko is the son of the Cameroon international footballer Guy Tapoko.
+Born in France, Tapoko is the son of the Cameroon international footballer Guy-Noël Tapoko.
+He holds French and Cameroonian nationalities.